Prerequisites

 Players Table

-Authenticated players are automatically tracked in a per-project players table.
-Each time a player authenticates, PlayFlow upserts a record with the following fields:| Field | Description |
+Players verified by a provider are automatically tracked in a per-project players table.
+Each time a player is verified against Custom JWT, PlayFab, or Steam, PlayFlow upserts a record with the following fields:

 project_id and provider_uid.
 If the same player authenticates again, their existing record is updated rather than duplicated.